 The Mosman Anglican Church.
 Qld.
 Australia

 Christian CommunityThe pattern of Christian community outlined by Jesus was, to say the least, radical.
-He called on his followers to adopt a life-style which served to shaped Christian community in the apostolic church:
+He called on his followers to adopt a communal life-style of simplicity, humility, purity, spirituality and love.

 i] The secular life.
 Discipleship lived in the world.